If your questions are not answered below, please don’t hesitate to contact us!

 If you are a Round 3 admit and waitlist, and the registration has closed, please reach out to us directly at firstname.lastname@example.org.
 Our goal is to be as inclusive as possible for admitted students, and we will do our best to secure a space for you on a trek.

 How many people are on each trek?

-MTrek can have as few as 6 and as many as 15 first-year participants, in addition to 4 to7 MBA2 trek leaders.
+MTrek can have as few as 6 and as many as 15 MBA1 participants, in addition to 4 to7 MBA2 trek leaders.
 There are typically a total of 12-18 total participants for each of the treks, inclusive of MBA1s and MBA2s.

 Do I need to have experience with trek activities?